 To conduct maintenance on aircraft and aircraft components, we must be certified as a "maintenance organization."
 This certification is granted by the country where the respective aircraft or components are operated.
 In Brazil, the certification is granted by ANAC and in the United States it is granted by the FAA.
 Therefore, in order to work on aircraft and aircraft components operating in the European Union, we would need a certification granted by EASA.
-However, in 2016, ANAC and EASA signed a bilateral agreement for the recognition of certifications granted by one another so that, after undergoing a validation process, Brazilian maintenance organizations can conduct maintenance on aircraft and aircraft components operating in the European Union and maintenance organizations in the European Union can do the same with regards to aircraft and aircraft components operating in the European Union and maintenance organizations of ANAC certification for EASA and is now authorized to conduct maintenance on aircraft and aircraft components operating in the European Union as if it were an entity directly certified by EASA.
-Some of the benefits of this validation are the recognition of the quality standards of our Aircraft Maintenance Center vale membrance opportunities, including servicing aircraft and aircraft components under redelivery or sub-leasing to European Union member states, servicing that would have previously been outsourced.
+However, in 2016, ANAC and EASA signed a bilateral agreement for the recognition of certifications granted by one another so that, after undergoing a validation process, Brazilian maintenance organizations can conduct maintenance on aircraft and aircraft components operating in the European Union and maintenance organizations in the European Union can do the same with regards to aircraft and aircraft components operating in Brazil.
+Our Aircraft Maintenance Center underwent the validation process of ANAC certification for EASA and is now authorized to conduct maintenance on aircraft and aircraft components operating in the European Union as if it were an entity directly certified by EASA.
+Some of the benefits of this validation are the recognition of the quality standards of our Aircraft Maintenance Center's services and new maintenance opportunities, including servicing aircraft and aircraft components under redelivery or sub-leasing to European Union member states, servicing that would have previously been outsourced.
 This implies possible cost reductions for us when we return or sub-lease aircraft and generates additional revenues from services on the aircraft and aircraft components of European airlines.